-Quick answer: The best time to visit Poland is May, June, and September.
+Quick take: Poland has a clear sweet spot — But the ‘wrong’ months aren’t always wrong.
+It depends on what you’re after.
 May-June give blossoms in Wilanów Palace gardens and the longest daylight; September is the sweet spot with harvest festivals, mild weather, and Krakow Old Town markedly quieter than peak summer.

 Poland has been on a quiet boom for the last decade — Krakow is now one of Europe’s best-value city breaks and Gdansk has had a serious facelift.
 But it is still very seasonal: a January in Warsaw is not the same proposition as a June one.
 Here is the honest read.